Oregon's Policies Increase Access To Food, But Can't Solve Hunger Problem

 When Warner applied for SNAP benefits, it was easy.
 But that might not have been the case a few years ago.

-Patti Whitney-Wise, director of Partners For a Hunger-Free Oregon, was involved from the start.
-She says, "one of the areas that we had heard from the food bank that was of concern is that people coming to get food boxes were having a hard time getting food stamps."
+Patti Whitney-Wise, director of Partners For a Hunger-Free Oregon, has long been involved with efforts to battle Oregon’s hunger problem.
+She says, “one of the areas that we had heard from the food bank that was of concern is that people coming to get food boxes were having a hard time getting food stamps.”

 So Oregon made it easier.
 The state required fewer reports and made the application user-friendly.
 It hired outreach workers across the state to educate people about SNAP.